 OVERVIEW OF THE ECONOMY

-(Note: The data mentioned herein above are provided as available fromstatistics provided in public domain on the website of The Solvent Extractors Association of India.)
+(Note: The data mentioned herein above are provided as available fromstatistics provided in public domain on the website of The Solvent Extractors Associationof India and from news articles.)

 | ||Standalone ||Consolidated |